kennyyu/tinibot/README.md

 `DEVICE` in `arduino.py` must match the port the arduino is connected to (bottom right of the arduino window).
 To see the device, look in the `/dev` directory.
+The script will automatically attempt to find hte device in the `/dev/` directory.

 Drinks are in `drinks.py`.
 The numbers mean the proportions of these in this order: